RafaRemote/oc_python_p02_market_analysis/readme.md

 ### 2. scrapeBooksPerCategory.py
 #### Usage cases
-- [x] scrape informations for one book
+- [x] scrape informations for one category of book
-- [x] scrape informations for one category
+- [x] scrape book informations for one category

 will extract the product url of each book for one category, then it will concatenate this information with the 10 other ones listed above.
 will write a file: dateBooksPerCategory_[category].csv